Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 return anomaly_logits, reconstruction, domain_logits, latent

-Key Takeaway: The Gradient Reversal Layer is just two lines of custom autograd code, but it is the entire mechanism that makes DANN work.
-During the forward pass, it does nothing.
-During the backward pass, it negates the gradient.
-This simple trick turns a standard domain classifier into an adversarial training signal that forces the encoder to produce domain-invariant features.
+Key Takeaway: The Gradient Reversal Layer consists of only two lines of custom autograd code, yet it constitutes the entire mechanism that makes DANN function.
+The forward pass is the identity.
+The backward pass negates the gradient.
+This simple operation converts a standard domain classifier into an adversarial training signal that compels the encoder to produce domain-invariant features.

 Loss Functions: DANN, MMD, and CORAL